 Study 5: Interest Coverage

-The approximate 500 bps increase in floating-rate spreads since mid-2022 has increased the borrowing costs for middle-market companies whose primary funding source is floating-rate loans.
+The approximate 500 bps increase in base rates since mid-2022 has increased the borrowing costs for middle-market companies whose primary funding source is floating-rate loans.
 The interest coverage ratio (which we define as adjusted EBITDA divided by total interest expense) can be used as an indicator of stress, and lenders often require an interest coverage ratio covenant to protect their loan.
 In the private lending market, there is low visibility in this ratio.
 In our proprietary database of performing private loans that comprise our Private Performing Credit Index (PPCI), we can measure the impact of rising rates on private credit borrowers.

 Methodology